DavidCampbellIII/Public-Space-Congestion-Analyzer-Documentation/docs/config/waypoints/waypoints.md

 To create a waypoint, simply duplicate an existing Waypoint and move it to the desired location.

+### Setting up Alerts

+To set up Alerts on a Waypoint, first make sure that `Should Gather Metrics` is `true`.
+Then, set `Should Alert` to `true`.
+This will allow you to set up alerts on the Waypoint.

+From there, you can set up alerts based on the number of agents in line at the Waypoint, or the number of minutes a single agent has spent in line at the Waypoint.

+When an alert is fired off, it will be added to the timeline in the [Playback](../../metrics/playback.md) menu so it can be further investigated later.

 ## Selecting a Waypoint

-To select a waypoint, simply click on the red sphere that defines the location of the waypoint while the simulation is running.
+To select a waypoint, simply click on the name label of the waypoint while the simulation is running.

 When a waypoint is selected correctly, its metrics display will appear.
 This shows information about that waypoint, such as its name, the number of agents it has processed, the total time in line agents have spent waiting for this waypoint, and more.